Katie Hopkins: Media career

 After The Apprentice, Hopkins appeared in an episode of 8 Out of 10 Cats, and was a guest star on Loose Women and The Friday Night Project.
 In 2007, she presented a Five Live Report on family life and working mothers for BBC Radio 5 Live and contributed an article on the same subject to BBC Online.

 In 2007, Hopkins joined the series I'm a Celebrity...
 Get Me Out of Here! as a replacement for Malcolm McLaren, who dropped out just before the show started.
 In January 2015, she took part in the Channel 5 reality series Celebrity Big Brother, finishing in second place.

 Hopkins has appeared twice on Question Time, in the programmes of 10 June 2010 and 27 January 2011.
 She also appeared on the Young Voters' version of Question Time on 20 October 2010.
 She appeared on an episode of 10 O'Clock Live on 24 April 2013, alongside Theo Paphitis and Owen Jones, to discuss the legacy of the former British prime minister Margaret Thatcher, who had died that month, and to debate tax policies and the division of wealth among British citizens.

 In 2015, she deliberately gained and lost 3 st over the course of several months, in an attempt to show that obese people can diet successfully.
-Her progress was carefully documented by a camera crew and then played on a programme called My Fat Story for TLC.
+Her progress was documented by a camera crew and then played on a programme called My Fat Story for TLC.
 TLC claimed an audience figure of 10 million in the UK and US for the programme.

 Later that year, she began her own chat show, If Katie Hopkins Ruled the World, on the digital channel TLC.
 She said she wanted to bring a new approach to chat and panel shows.
 The series was cancelled in December, after the first series, owing to low audience ratings.